pce-uw-jscript400/w3-mongo/readme.md

 * **Your Answer:**

+It adds information on when something was created and each time it was updated.
+Also changing from camel case to snake case.

 ---

 - [ ] Import the model into your `routes/series.js` file.
 Use either basic promises or `async/await` to update the `GET /` method to retrieve from the database instead of the given array.
 [This page](https://mongoosejs.com/docs/documents.html) or [this page](https://mongoosejs.com/docs/api.html#Model) may be useful.